AndreiUlmeyda/oil/README.md

 * View a list of your (buku managed) bookmarks and their tags and titles in your terminal
 * While typing, have the list instantaneously filtered accordingly
 * After selecting one (hit Enter) or multiple bookmarks (read below), have them opened in your browser
 * Tag-Mode: After selecting the bookmarks, get prompted for a tag and have it applied to all of them.
-Weeee
+* Title-Mode: After selecting the bookmarks, get prompted for a new title for each one.

 ## basic usage
 After cloning the repository, navigate to it's folder, make sure it is executable and simply invoke the script inside a terminal like so